ALAMO WELDING BECOMES

 at a landfill outside of Fredericksburg, Virginia

 Reverse-slanted finger stays fixed to inside of roof helped minimize "fall back" of compacted load into hopper area.
 However, as body became filled, hopper sides had to be extended to load the last stops.
 With sides raised, dumping barrels became increasingly difficult for workmen.
-Note how loading height in this scene is above head level.
+Note how loading height here is above head level.

 When Dempster displayed their Dumpmaster Front Loader at the July 1955 APWA show, it was feeding a Pak-Mor body with a customized top opening